 You are using an outdated browser.
 Please upgrade your browser to improve your experience.

-Dr. Kyle Rhodes and the staff at Lake Travis Eye and Laser Center are ready to help you with all your ophthalmologic needs.
+Our Lakeway ophthalmologists and the staff at Lake Travis Eye and Laser Center are ready to help you with all your ophthalmologic needs.
 We provide a safe, comfortable space to optimize your eye health.
 As ophthalmology experts, we diagnose and treat many eye diseases, perform surgery, and advise on the management and care of all vision health issues.

 Many people choose laser-assisted in situ keratomileusis (LASIK) or photorefractive keratectomy (PRK) as a way to opt out of wearing glasses or contact lenses or to reduce their daily dependency on them.
 Both types of laser surgeries can treat farsightedness, nearsightedness and astigmatism by reshaping the cornea.
-If you long to discard your glasses, schedule an appointment with Dr. Rhodes to see if you are a good candidate for LASIK or PRK.
+If you long to discard your glasses, schedule an appointment with Dr. Rhodes or Dr. Dang to see if you are a good candidate for LASIK or PRK.

 As the eyes age, the lens often becomes cloudy, forming a cataract.
 This condition is very common and interferes with many daily activities.
 Driving, cooking, and even climbing stairs can become dangerous.
 Fortunately, cataract surgery is generally a simple out-patient procedure.
 Your ophthalmologist removes the clouded lens, replacing it with an artificial lens.
 This quick procedure makes a huge difference in patients’ lives.
 A newer laser option is suitable for some patients, and may make recovery even faster.